ncbormann/ncbormann.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a political scientist in the Department of Philosophy, Politics, and Economics at [Witten/Herdecke University](https://www.uni-wh.de/wirtschaft-und-gesellschaft/) and I am affiliated with the [Identity & Conflict Lab](https://web.sas.upenn.edu/pic-lab/) at the University of Pennsylvania.
-Previously, I held positions at the [University of Essex](https://www.essex.ac.uk/departments/government) and [University of Exeter](https://socialsciences.exeter.ac.uk/politics/) as well as fellowships at the University of Pennsylvania's [Perry World House](https://global.upenn.edu/perryworldhouse/about-perry-world-house) and the University of Konstanz' [The Politics of Inequality Cluster](https://www.exc.uni-konstanz.de/en/inequality/about-us/).
+I am a political scientist in the Department of Philosophy, Politics, and Economics at [Witten/Herdecke University](https://www.uni-wh.de/en/contact-person/nils-bormann) and I am affiliated with the [The Politics of Inequality Cluster](https://www.exc.uni-konstanz.de/en/inequality/about-us/) at the University of Konstanz.
+Previously, I held positions at the [University of Essex](https://www.essex.ac.uk/departments/government) and [University of Exeter](https://spspa.exeter.ac.uk/politics/) as well as fellowships at the University of Pennsylvania's [Perry World House](https://global.upenn.edu/perryworldhouse/about-perry-world-house) and the University of Konstanz' [The Politics of Inequality Cluster](https://www.exc.uni-konstanz.de/en/inequality/about-us/).

-My [research](https://www.uni-wh.de/en/uwh-international/university/faculty-of-management-economics-and-society/department-of-philosophy-politics-and-economics/chair-of-international-political-studies/) focuses on the causes of elite cooperation and violent conflict.
-I investigate, for example, why political elites form multi-ethnic coalitions, how economic inequality between ethnic groups develops over time, and what effects international intervention has on the stability of ethnic power sharing.
+My research focuses on the relationship between power-sharing coalitions, political violence, and democratic survival.
+I investigate, for example, why political elites form multi-ethnic or ideologically cross-cutting coalitions, how these coalitions affect the likelihood of large-scale political violence and democratic survival, and what effects political violence has on the electoral support for anti-system parties.

 I am the principal investigator of the [ERC Starting Grant](https://erc.europa.eu/news/StG-recipients-2020) ''Democracy, Anger, and Elite Responses'' ([DANGER](https://www.erc-danger.de)).
 My team and I investigate how government coalitions in interwar Europe dealt with violent threats to democratic survival.
-We want to learn about successful strategies to counter violent challenges and apply these lessons to contemporary European democracies.
+We aim to learn about successful strategies to counter violent challenges and apply these lessons to contemporary European democracies.